cosmos/governance/proposals/2021-01-atom2021_marketing/README.md

 **ii.** One set of actions for engaging the blockchain and crypto communities for 3 months via 3 monthly meme contests whose intention is to make $ATOM going viral on Twitter.

-**iii.** One set of actions for a 3 month header banner and/or homepage banner advertising campaigns on 3 websites with high and/or relevant traffic to the Cosmos Hub such as CMC, Coingecko and stakingrewards.com websites, whichever of them have available spots.
+**iii.** One set of actions for a 3 month header banner and/or homepage banner advertising campaigns on  4 platforms with high and/or relevant traffic to the Cosmos Hub such as CMC, Coingecko, Blockfolio and Staking Rewards platforms, whichever of them have available spots.

 **iv.** A maximum of 10% from the budget will be used to engage a high profile PR Agency to help with the Media and Marketing efforts.
 AiB and/or committee members will request and share offers from different PR Agencies and the offer containing the best marketing plan will be selected by the committee members through vote.